 Hi guys, this is our new blog.
-We had many ideas for the first post, but the one that worked better was to introduce ourselves through an interview.
-So we had an aperitivo and at the third margarita we were done 😉
+We had many ideas for the first post, but the one that worked best was to introduce ourselves through an interview.
+So, we had an aperitivo and at the third margarita we were done 😉

-In the coming weeks you will know each component of the glueglue™ team.
+In the coming weeks you will know each member of the glueglue™ team.

-From Giò the mountain based developer, to Pino the spanish illustrator and surfer.
-Furthermore we’ll speak about projects, ideas, applications, web tools, user experience, digital marketing and more to try to share our mindset and spirit of work.
+From Giò, the mountain based developer, to Pino the Spanish illustrator and surfer.
+Furthermore, we’ll write to you about projects, ideas, applications, web tools, user experience, digital marketing and more to try to share our mindset and spirit of work.

 Let’s start the blog with the founders of glueglue™: Matteo, Fabian and Antonia.

 This year glueglue™ will turn 10 years, can you tell us how you met and how you got the idea to create a web agency?

 “We had no real opportunities to succeed but we really wanted to do something we cared about”

 Matteo: Me and Fabian met almost by chance.
 We had a mutual friend, Luca De Sanctis, and right after finishing the university I found myself refusing a job offer and renting a public housing with these 2 crazy guys.
 We set up 3 desks and started searching for clients.

 We had no real opportunities to succeed but we really wanted to do something we cared about, to express the deep passion we felt for our job.
 Then we met Antonia, who was essential to boost our business and to get the first clients.
 We wouldn’t be here If we hadn’t been so crazy and irresponsible at the beginning.
 You know, youth 😉

 What have you learned in the past year that would shape this company in the years to come?